Classical Dynamics of Vortex Solitons from Perturbative Scattering Amplitudes: Discussion

 The main result of this paper is (\ref{finalpotential1loop}), the $\mathcal{O}\left(N^2\right)$ contribution to the effective vortex-vortex potential.
 Both this result and the general point-particle EFT framework have passed non-trivial consistency checks against known results in limiting cases.
 In particular, the one-loop vortex-probe amplitude in the REFT (\ref{oneloopvortexprobe}) exactly matches the predicted $\mathcal{O}\left(N^{3/2}\right)$ solution of the BPS equations (\ref{pertvortexsol}) and, up to $\mathcal{O}\left(N^2 p^2\right)$ the potential (\ref{finalpotential1loop}) agrees with the prediction of the moduli space approximation at leading asymptotic order \cite{Manton:2002wb}.
 This gives us a great deal of confidence in the validity of this approach.

 Nonetheless there are still many ways these calculations can be extended or improved.
 In Section \ref{sec:loop} we found that the REFT action obtained by matching probe amplitudes, with only cubic vortex-mediator interactions, was necessarily incomplete as it lead to non-vanishing static forces at $\mathcal{O}\left(N^2\right)$.
-We interpreted this as the requirement that the REFT must contain a ``seagull" vertex and proposed a simple example (\ref{Svortex4}) that resolved the dilemma.
-We do not claim that this term is unique; a true determination of such finite size terms should be obtained by matching with the static response of the vortex soliton in the full theory along the lines of \cite{Hui:2020xxx}.
+We interpreted this as the requirement that the REFT must contain a ``seagull" vertex and gave a simple example (\ref{Svortex4}) that resolved the dilemma.
+We do not claim that this term is unique, it is also possible to engineer the cancellation of static forces by adding appropriate combinations of operators $\sigma^2|\Phi|^2$, $A_\mu A^\mu |\Phi|^2$ and $\sigma \tilde{F}_{\mu} \Phi^* \partial^\mu \Phi$.
+Even after imposing all relevant UV symmetries (parity, charge conjugation, $\mathcal{N}=2$ supersymmetry), there remains a one-parameter family of valid seagull terms.
+Stated another way, there exists an independently supersymmetric contact term that preserves all of the required symmetries and the force-cancellation condition, the coefficient of which encodes genuine UV physics and must be determined by an additional matching calculation.
+Physically, this Wilson coefficient encodes the linear response of the vortex to an external perturbation, equivalent to extending the matching calculation in Section \ref{sec:probetree} to $\mathcal{O}\left(\mathfrak{g}_{s,m}^2\right)$ including back-reaction effects such as the recoil of the vortex.
+For the analogous problem in black hole physics, various methods have been developed for calculating observables in full theory used to perform this matching, including the static response to external ``tidal" fields \cite{Hui:2020xxx} and low-energy classical Compton amplitudes \cite{Bautista:2021wfy,Bautista:2022wjf,Ivanov:2022qqt} from black hole perturbation theory, and two-body scattering observables obtained using the numerical self-force expansion \cite{Barack:2023oqp}.
+It would be very interesting if any of these methods could be adapted to this context.

 To obtain quantitatively accurate results for physical vortices with $N\in \mathds{Z}$, we expect to need to resum the small winding expansion as undertaken in \cite{Ohashi:2015yta} using a global Pad\'{e} approximant.
 This will certainly require extending the calculation of the vortex-vortex potential to higher loop order.
 In such a calculation the velocity resummation of soft integrals will almost certainly require the more sophisticated method of \textit{velocity differential equations} \cite{Parra-Martinez:2020dzs}.
 At higher-orders we also expect to encounter radiation-reaction effects.
 It would be particularly interesting to adapt the KMOC framework \cite{Kosower:2018adc,Herrmann:2021tct} in this context to calculate the energy loss from radiation and compare with known numerical results \cite{Myers:1991yh}.